MTayyab10/How-to-Start-a-Start-up/Lecture 1/Idea & Product.md

-# How to start a StartUp

-### Note :

-       Startup are different than normal companies.

-Course at Stanford Uni.
-Here is the YT [link](https://youtu.be/CVfnkM44Urs)

-## Why you should start Start-up?
+# Why you should start Start-up?

 Every one whos start start-up always says that you couldn't imagine how hard and painful it is going to be.